- Why employee recognition should be a year-round priority

 - Extend recognition’s impact throughout the year

-Employee Recognition Day, which occurs on the first Friday of March, shows appreciation for the invaluable contributions your employees make every day.
+Employee Appreciation Day, which occurs on the first Friday of March, recognizes employees for the valuable contributions they make every day.
 But while many companies celebrate this annual event with catered lunches or gift baskets, these one-off gestures don’t convey how much each worker’s efforts are valued year-round.

-Rather than thinking of Employee Recognition Day, also known as National Employee Appreciation Day, as a single special occasion, create a culture where employees feel recognized on an ongoing basis.
-Saying “thank you” for small acts, whether publicly or privately, helps individuals know their work has a meaningful impact.
+Rather than thinking of National Employee Appreciation Day, also known as National Employee Recognition Day, as a single special day, create a culture where employees feel recognized on an ongoing basis.
+Saying “thank you” for small acts, whether publicly or privately, helps team members recognize the meaningful impact of their work.
 Regularly expressing gratitude builds trust and goodwill, improves engagement, and fuels long-term performance.

-Find out how to thread Employee Recognition Day messaging throughout your culture to celebrate employees every day, not just once a year.
+Find out how to thread “Happy Employee Appreciation Day” messaging throughout your culture to celebrate employees every day, not just once a year.

 Why employee recognition should be a year-round priority

-Employee recognition plays a crucial role in fostering employee engagement within an organization.
-When employees don’t feel adequately recognized, Gallup research reveals, they’re twice as likely to say they’ll quit in the coming year.
-But when employees feel recognized and appreciated, they’re more likely to be satisfied with their jobs and remain loyal to the organization.
+Designing recognition for talent retention plays a crucial role in fostering employee engagement within an organization.
+When employees feel recognized and appreciated, they’re more likely to be satisfied with their jobs and remain loyal to the organization.
+In fact, employees who considered themselves well-recognized in 2022 were 45% less likely to have turned over by 2024, according to Gallup and Workhuman’s latest Human-Centered Workplace report.

 It doesn’t take grand gestures to achieve these outcomes.
 In fact, experiencing small acts of recognition from business leaders, managers, and peers throughout the year often produces a more positive impact on morale than an extravagant event once per year.